16A Canns Lane, Hethersett, Norfolk.

 Proposed Development: Two storey residnetial unit.

-The village of Hethersett has a rich history dating back to medieval times.
+Hethersett itself is a village located in the county of Norfolk, England.
+It is situated approximately 6 miles southwest of the city of Norwich.
+Hethersett is known for its picturesque setting and is a popular residential area.
+The village of Hethersett has a rich history dating back to the middle ages.
 It features a mix of architectural styles, including traditional thatched cottages, historic buildings, and modern developments.
 Hethersett Church, also known as St. Remigius Church, is a prominent landmark in the village and has a history that spans several centuries.
 Hethersett is well-connected with good transportation links to Norwich and other nearby towns.
 The village offers a range of amenities and facilities, including shops, pubs, schools, and recreational areas.

 The planning application is for the construction of a two storey detached dwelling on a plot of land which has been used informally as an allotment, this has been an informal agreement with the landowners.
 The plot of land is open to the road.
 The site is within an established residential area, is bounded by properties of varying sizes including a chalet style dwelling to the north west, with a terrace of older cottages to the south west (rear), and with larger two storey detached dwellings to the south east.
 Two storey detached properties are located opposite the site.
 The area is characterised by established tree and hedge planting and there is an area TPO in place which separates the application site from properties in Whitegates Close to the south west.

-The size of the plot was considered by the Council as reasonable and adequate for the size of the dwelling proposed providing private amenity space and parking and turning space.
+The size of the plot was considered by the Planning Department as reasonable and adequate for the size of the dwelling proposed providing private amenity space and parking and turning space.
 The site also benefits from an extant permission granted under reference number 2015/0290 for a single storey dwelling.
 While the overall floor space of the dwelling has obviously increased being of two storey design, the footprint is not dissimilar, nor is the position of the dwelling on the plot to that of the approved extant permission.
-Concerns had been raised by the Local Member to the scale and design of the proposal given the cottages to the rear of the site and requested an assessment be made by the Design and Conservation Officer.
-As a result of this request the Case Officer discussed the proposal with the Council’s Design and Conservation Officer and given the mix of sizes, styles and designs of the surrounding properties, no objections were raised to the scheme subject to the appropriate materials being agreed.
+Concerns had been raised by the Local Member to the scale and design of the proposal given the cottages to the rear of the site and requested an assessment be made by the Design and Conservation Team.
+As a result of this request the Case Officer discussed the proposal with the Council’s Design Team and given the mix of sizes, styles and designs of the surrounding properties, no objections were raised to the scheme subject to the appropriate materials being agreed.

 Useful Information on Residential Development and the Planning System